kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 Now that [Steam Workshop Downloader](https://steamworkshopdownloader.io/) is dead, you have to build by yourself which is not very easy.

 So this repo have some compiled results.
-They are basically latest version as of **14 May 2024**, and has not been updated since then.
+They are basically latest version as of **7 Jan 2024**, and has not been updated since then.
-Version 1.17.0, which was released on 23 May 2023, is likely to be the final version of Cities: Skylines 1 and all Mods builder seems to have moved to CS:2.
+Version 1.18.1-f3, which was released on 24 Oct 2024, is likely to be the final version of Cities: Skylines 1 and all Mods builder seems to have moved to CS:2.
 Therefore, even though the compiled results have not been updated since then, it is highly likely that they will still work without any issues even today.

 I don't play Cities:Skylines often, so I don't maintain this repository much.